orchidsoftware/orchid.software/docs/en/docs/modals.md

 }
 ```

-When calling such a modal window, you can pass values using the `asyncParameters` method, for example:
+When triggering the modal window, you can pass values directly:

 ```php
 use Orchid\Screen\Actions\ModalToggle;